falcon-autotuning/falcon-instrument-hub/README.md

 A reservoir gate is a large gate that is used to deliver the electrons to the quantum dots.

-There are two regions in the configuration file.
+There are three regions in the configuration file.
 Combined together, they represent the full configuration of the device.

 #### Region 1: Global name categorization